 Initially, the bill was set to expire in 2007 but has since been extended and revised – by both Republicans and Democrats – such that homeowners may receive some type of tax credit through 2021.
-At present, the tax credit is set at 30% of the total system cost.
-However, starting in 2020, the tax credit will gradually reduce for new systems: down to 26% of the total cost in 2020, and 22% of the total cost in 2021.
-You are eligible for the 30% tax credit so long as solar construction commences on or before December 31, 2019, and the solar panels are in service before 2024.
+At present, the tax credit is set at 26% of the total system cost.
+However, starting in 2021, the tax credit will gradually reduce for new systems: down to 22% of the total cost in 2021, and all the way down to 0% in 2022.
+You are eligible for the 26% tax credit so long as solar construction commences on or before December 31, 2020, and the solar panels are in service before 2024.
 There is currently no tax credit for residential systems established after 2021, so act fast!

 Check this video to find more details on Federal Solar Tax Credit.

 How to Calculate the Federal Solar Tax Credit